wenzel-lab/modular-microfluidics-workstation-controller/module-pressure-and-flow-controller/readme.md

 The ITV0010 pressure controllers can be purchased as a compact DIN-mounted manifold block that requires a single pressure supply line.

 ### Flow Sensors
-We have selected the Sensirion LG* range of flow sensor.
+We have selected the Sensirion LG16 range of flow sensor.
 They feature a digital interface via I2C.

 ### Connectors